 This is one of the things that happens in a low-level way a lot of the time, probably for most people.
 It’s any perception of an energy body or a felt-sense that our experience is made up of physical vibrations or something that is interconnected with the rest of the Universe.

-My body and experience often dissolves into direct sensate experience where there is no separation between my inner and outer worlds.
+My body and experience would often dissolve into direct energetic experience where there was no separation between my inner and outer worlds.
 It can be deeply pleasant or quite neutral.

 The biggest single moment of this for me was when I was on a short retreat.
 I hadn’t been sleeping and I was up in the middle of the night.
 I had been moving my body around in the way that it felt it needed to be moved for a couple of hours, doing strange yoga poses and movements, when I started breathing in a really intense, hyper-ventilating way.
 I let my body guide me and kept going until suddenly it felt like every cell in my body ‘burst’ into golden light and that became my entire experience.
 The entirety of my experience felt physically like my body was popping candy.
 This differs from the other moments where the experience was primarily perceived, this was primarily a felt experience in the cells of my body.
 Afterwards it was as if my body had done a total reset, I was very light and free.

-This has happened to me twice since in a less intense way during guided meditations on the Wim Hof breathing method.
-If you want to awaken your body, he is probably the best person’s guidance to follow.
+This happened to me twice following this during guided meditations on the Wim Hof breathing method.

 For me the strangest jhanic experience I had was during a shamanic journeying session with a friend.
 I felt deeply connected to the other person’s consciousness and then the meditation deepened into what felt like the jhana of neither perception nor non-perception.
 As I slowly came back around to experience I was first aware of consciousness as a thing, then aware that beings were a thing, then aware that I was a being and that my friend was also a being that was a separate thing to me.
 I then remembered that we were people with names and lives.
 It was very amusing to experience myself reconstructing my experience in this way.